-1.2 Significant judgements and sources of estimation uncertainty (continued)
+1.2 Significant judgements and sources of estimation uncertainty The gain or loss arising from the derecognition of an item of (continued)

 Provisions for pipeline losses are recognised within the IBNR reserves for the period.

 Pipeline acquisition costs represent accrued acquisition costs relating to pipeline premiums.
 This is estimated contract by contract, by applying the contractual percentages to the pipeline premium.